-In January 2021 the Council took responsibility for the town play parks and tennis courts, we will implement a phased improvement plan:
+In January 2021 the Council took responsibility for the town play parks and tennis courts and will implement a phased improvement plan:

-- We will manage our parks to a very high standard as expected by the town, will look to extend their offering to become more appealing to a wider age range and provide picnic benches for residents to meet and use the space for longer. - We will continue to refresh the benches in the town to encourage people to walk, explore and have places to rest, meet and enjoy the area. - Our Operations Team will be visible and approachable as the public face of the council in our parks and green spaces. - Our Operations team will encourage and educate the community to keep Torpoint clean and tidy and where required will carry out enforcement through the issuing of fines. - The team will be trained and certified to provide Enforcement through Cornwall Council's Community Enforcement Partnership Programme.
+- The council will manage the parks to a very high standard as expected by the town, will look to extend their offering to become more appealing to a wider age range and provide picnic benches for residents to meet and use the space for longer. - The Operations Team will be visible and approachable as the public face of the council in the parks and green spaces, they will encourage and educate the community to keep Torpoint clean and tidy and where required will carry out enforcement through the issuing of fines. - The team will be trained and certified to provide Enforcement through Cornwall Council's Community Enforcement Partnership Programme.